klesteb/XAS-Csharp/Application/README.md

 Which should look familiar.
 The shell also has the feature of loading and executing commands from a file.
 Oldtimers like me, would recognize this feature from DEC's PDP11 line of operating systems.
 Where it was called an "indirect" command file.
-You can invoke this as follows:
+You can use this feature as follows:

 	C:\dev\XAS\DemoShell\bin\Debug>DemoShell.exe
 	Help is available with the "help" command.